openhwgroup/cvw/docs/docker/README.md

 - If there is any change in `${CVW_HOME}/linux/buildroot-config-src` folder with main.config, you have to copy it to the current folder to `buildroot-config-src`
 - If there is any change in `${CVW_HOME}/linux/testvector-generation` folder with main.config, you have to copy it to the current folder to `testvector-generation`

+If you have any other questions, please read the [troubleshooting]() first.

 ## TODOs

 - [ ] Pinning the tools version